ezekg/flint/README.md

 ## BEM Users

-Due to the way **BEM** is written, the instance functions cannot fallback to previous selectors in the family tree to find a parent instance, so using `$context: auto` will not work for some BEM users, depending on how you write it.
+Due to the way **BEM** is written, sometimes the instance functions cannot successfully fallback to previous selectors in the family tree in order to find a parent instance.
+That being said, `$context: auto` will not work for some BEM users, depending upon how you write it.

 ```scss
 .block {